anhnhivu/android-basics-in-kotlin/README.md

-# android-basics-in-kotlin
+# Android Basics in Kotlin
 Contains the projects from Android Basics in Kotlin course.

-1. HappyBirthday: create the first app in Android, having textView, ImageView
-2. DiceRoller: adding conditions (if/else, when)
-3. TipTime: modify the layout, get input from users

----

-From Android basics in Kotlin
+The preview of the apps will be displayed in the folder `imgs`

 Unit 1: